New in the NEW WORK BLOG

 Contents

-It is easier to convey the company culture
+It's easier to convey the company's culture

 Simplified collaboration